Edited by: Keri Stooksbury

 Hours: Open daily from 5:30 a.m. – 12:30 a.m.

 Closest Gate: 60

-Opened in October 2017, the American Express Centurion Lounge is located up the escalators before Gate 60 and is accessible with a Centurion, Platinum Card®, Business Platinum Card® from American Express, or Centurion® Card from American Express.
+Opened in October 2017, the American Express Centurion Lounge is located up the escalators before Gate 60 and is accessible with The Platinum Card® from American Express, The Business Platinum Card® from American Express, or Centurion® Card from American Express.